-Kouign Amann maybe isn’t fun to pronounce, but is definitely fun to make.
-It’s a round Breton cake made of yeast dough with butter and sugar layers folded in, similar in fashion to puff pastry.
+Kouign Amann is fun to try and pronounce, and it’s is definitely fun to make.
+This delicious pastry is a round Breton cake made of yeast dough with butter and sugar layers folded in, similar in fashion to puff pastry.

 - ¾ cup (175 ml) lukewarm water

 - 1 tbsp (12 g) active dry or instant yeast